What are the benefits of the DA-Notice system?

 Does the DA-Notice system apply to the Internet?

 - It does, but, because of the international nature of the net, matters published on foreign websites, like matters published in foreign newspapers, are beyond the influence of the DA-Notice system.
 How the law (on libel, copyright, commerce, etc, quite apart from that on secrecy) is being applied to the Internet varies from country to country, and there is therefore considerable confusion at present.
 The position of UK Internet Service Providers as ‘publishers’ is also still unclear.
-In July 2008 Google agreed to provide a member for the DPBAC to ensure it was fully aware of the implications of all that was happening in this rapidly developing and increasingly important field.
+Since 2008, Google provided a dedicated digital member on the DPBAC, although in 2013 it withdrew from the Committee after the disclosures made by the NSA fugitive Edward Snowden.
+The current Committee includes several experts in digital media, and its secretariat has established direct contact with a number of online news outlets.
+In future, the DPBAC looks to continue to strengthen its expertise and influence in this increasingly important field.

 Does the internet mean that the DA-Notice System is no longer operable?